ianderrington/genai/docs/Using/index.md

 ## Practical Application and Usage

 ### Task-Focused Approach

-Implementing a task-focused approach involves the following steps:
+Takeing a task-focused approach involves the following steps:

 1. Break down the jobs of your company's employees into individual tasks.
 [See examples](examples/by_modality/index.md).
 2. Identify potential for AI assistance or automation for each task using tools such as supervised learning or generative AI.